secretshardul/lifinity-wash-trading/README.md

 # On the wash trading of Lifinity Flares

 We present evidence on the wash trading of NFT by people directly behind [Lifinity](lifinity.io).
-The team minted a large number of their own NFTs on the day of the public mint to decieve investors by create FOMO and inflated demand in the secondary market.
+The team minted a large number of their own NFTs to create FOMO and inflated demand in the secondary market.
 A [single wallet](https://solscan.io/account/8YY5LrwE1dyUwohuusNNJbqEXg9vGdUFXTqyQu7gZ6vn) suspected to be belong to a core member of Lifinity and Synthetify alone minted 1150 of the 10,000 NFTs.

 [Wash trading is a crime](https://en.wikipedia.org/wiki/Wash_trade) in regulated markets.